 If you’re concerned your dog’s temperature may be dropping due to exposure to frigid weather, you can take your pet’s temperature via a rectal thermometer and call your veterinarian for further guidance.

-In extreme temperatures, blood vessels in the extremities constrict in an effort to maintain the core body temperature.
+In extreme temperatures, blood vessels in the extremities constrict to maintain the core body temperature.
 When this happens, the tissues underneath the exposed skin can become damaged through frostbite.
-Fur and skin soaked from snow or ice puts your pet at increased risk of developing frostbite.
+Fur and skin soaked from snow or ice increases your pet’s risk of frostbite.

 Clinical signs of frostbite may include cold skin that has developed blisters or changed color and pain or inflammation at the affected site.
 Prevent frostbite in your pets by limiting outdoor activity in frigid temperatures.
 As previously mentioned, keeping fur and skin dry and using pet-friendly outerwear may also be helpful.
 If signs of frostbite develop, bring your pet inside to a warm area and consult a veterinarian immediately.

 3. Antifreeze poisoning

 Ethylene glycol, an additive in antifreeze, gives the substance its sweet taste.
 However, this characteristic also attracts pets to this harmful liquid.
 Pets may lick antifreeze off garage floors, driveways, or streets.

 Clinical signs of antifreeze poisoning include incoordination, nausea, vomiting, hypothermia, breathing and heart rate abnormalities, changes in urination, seizures, and coma.